 A 510 connector from Germany?
 Why not?
-What the American and English engineers can do, the Germans can of course also do.
+What the American and English engineers can do, the Germans can do too, of course.

-A replica was of course out of the question.
-Rather, in many places it was successfully optimized and newly developed.
-This has led to significant improvements, particularly in the areas of "Volt Drop" and "seat firmness".
+A replica was out of the question, of course.
+Instead, many parts were successfully optimized and newly developed.
+Especially in the areas of "Volt Drop" and "seat strength" this has led to significant improvements.

-The reduction of the volt drop is essentially achieved by two measures.
+The reduction of the Volt drop is achieved by two main measures.
 On the one hand, the entire plus pole is gold-plated.
-This includes the tube in the center core as well as the nut to which the (copper / silver) sheet metal is attached.
-On the other hand the nut is flattened on one side.
-This means that the sheet metal no longer lies on just one point, but has an area of 5.3 x 4mm.
+This includes the tube in the center core as well as the nut to which the (copper / silver) sheet metal is connected.
+On the other hand, the follower is flattened on one side.
+This means that the sheet metal no longer rests on just one point but has an area of 5.3 x 4mm.

-The nut is held in place by means of an Allen grub screw.
+The nut is held by means of an Allen grub screw.
 This makes it beqeum adjustable in height.
 The grub screw is located opposite the flattened side.
-When attracted, the flattened side, i.e. exactly where the main current flow takes place, pulls firmly against the gold-plated tube.
+When it is tightened, it pulls the flattened side, i.e. exactly where the main current flow takes place, tightly against the gold-plated tube.
 Another advantage against the Volt-Drop.

 The connector is available in silver and black.
-The black colour was applied by PVD coating.
+The black color was applied by PVD coating.
 It has a hardness greater than 2000HV, so nothing will scratch here.
 Furthermore the coating is electrically conductive.
-Between the nut and the top cap the coating was intentionally smudged to allow an even better current flow.
+Between the nut and the top cap the coating was deliberately smudged to allow an even better current flow.

 A silicone ring is incorporated in the center core.
 This is not absolutely necessary and serves more for double security.

 The entire center core is pressed into the 510.
-So here, too, nothing can be solved in the long run.
+So nothing can come loose in the long run.